andrewgura/CL/README.md

 ### Github Repos

-To receive the first 5 repos of a github user, and the first 3 stargazers of the repo, append either the local url or the openshiftapps url with:
+To receive the first 3 repositories of a github user, and the first 3 stargazers of the repo, append either the local url or the openshiftapps url with:

 /username/repos